 If you are interested in legislation or cases concerning immigration law issues in specific countries you will need to consult the legislation or law reports for that jurisdiction.

-Consult the List of Serials and Library Catalogue to find the general classmark for the country you require.
+Consult the Library Catalogue to find the general classmark for the country you require.
 Consult consolidations of legislation, digests or indexes to trace particular acts or cases.

 Academic users may also use databases like Lexis/Westlaw to find UK, US, EU or international decisions.
-For further information please refer to the Electronic Law Library or ask at the Library Enquiry Desk.
+For further information please refer to Law Databases or ask at the Library Enquiry Desk.

 A valuable free source is BAILII, the British and Irish Legal information Institute which is based and maintained at IALS.
 It provides free access to full text UK judgments and legislation on a wide range of subjects including Immigration Law and also links to other free World Law databases.
 Jurisdictions covered in these resources include Commonwealth countries eg. AustLII (Australia) and CanLII (Canada), France, Germany, Italy, the USA and South Africa.

-The following represent a sample of the available quality individual web resources on Immigration Law.
+The following represent a sample of the available quality individual web resources on Immigration Law:

 European Council on Refugees and Exiles

 Colin Fong ‘Researching the Legal Aspects of Asylum Seekers and Refugees in Australia, Canada and the United Kingdom’ (Globalex Guide.
-Updated 2010)
+Updated 2016)

 Human Rights Watch.
 Independent NGO